-If you have the Backup application preloaded on your smartphone, you can backup and restore most of your smart phone data, including downloaded and pre-installed applications, bookmarks, calendar entries, call logs, contacts, home screen settings, messages, and system settings.
+If you have the Backup application preloaded on your smartphone, you can backup and restore most of your smart phone data, including downloaded and pre-installed applications, LG Home screen, personal data and system settings.
 You may also:

-- Perform a manual backup of your smartphone data. - Schedule automatic backups of your smartphone data. - Restore your smartphone data.
+- Perform a manual LG Backup of your smartphone data. - Schedule automatic backups of your smartphone data. - · Restore your smartphone data.

-NOTE: Please note that the Backup function does not support the backup of User data & Media data (Picture/Video/Music).
+NOTE: Please note that the Backup function does not support the backup of some user data and media data (pictures, videos, music).
 Please backup those files using the Media sync (MTP).
 Connect your phone to your computer using a USB cable and touch Media sync (MTP).